usaid-cs/yesterday-i-learned/canada.md

 ![](https://imgur.com/AGoopEY)

+1. That time Canada was told to make a slogan that starts with "As Canadian as...", they came up with [As Canadian as Possible, Under the Circumstances](http://www.cbc.ca/newsblogs/yourcommunity/2013/06/as-canadian-as.html).
+1. *Ontario* might be a Huron word for "great lake".
 1. [Just for Laughs Gags](https://www.youtube.com/channel/UCpsSadsgX_Qk9i6i_bJoUwQ) is an official Quebec youtube channel.
 1. Zehrs has a gas station in Stratford.
 1. [Gorp](https://gorpworld.com/) is so famous in Canada that a gorp is a trail mix.
 Currently not convinced.